-Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed, ‘Kourt, There Are People Dying’
+Kourtney Kardashian’s ‘Blood Diamonds’ Ad Slammed: ‘Kourt, There Are People Dying’

 Kourtney Kardashian has a lot on her plate.
 The Poosh CEO has three children, a new lifestyle brand, and a hectic filming schedule.
-She also appears to be facing a fresh wave of backlash.
-Instagram is slamming the 40-year-old’s latest promotion for jewelry and watches brand, Real is a Diamond.
+She also appears to be facing a fresh wave of backlash, as Instagram is slamming the 40-year-old’s latest promotion for jewelry and watches brand Real is a Diamond.

-On May 8, Kourtney took to Instagram in a leopard-print swimsuit and the brand’s diamond-hoop earrings.
+On Wednesday, May 8, Kourtney took to Instagram in a leopard-print swimsuit and the brand’s diamond-hoop earrings.
 The sun-drenched snap came with a low-key feel and a likewise low-key caption.
-The Keeping Up With The Kardashians star wrote how “important” keeping things as “natural as possible” is to her.
-Her caption likewise pointed towards Real is a Diamonds’ rarity as a “gift from Mother Nature.”
+The Keeping Up with the Kardashians star wrote how “important” keeping things as “natural as possible” is to her.
+Her caption likewise pointed towards Real is a Diamond’s rarity as a “gift from Mother Nature.”

 Fans did not appear to respond well.
-With over 900 likes, one of the most popular comments read:
+With over 900 likes at the time of writing, one of the most popular comments read as follows.

-“kourt, there are people dying..”
+“[K]ourt, there are people dying..”

 Another user spotted what they considered to be hypocrisy, per their comment.